commschamp/CommsDSL-Specification/fields/optional.md

 only if there are non-consumed bytes left in the input buffer.
-This mode can be useful with protocols that just add fields at the end of the [message](../messages/messages.md) in the new version, but the protocol itself doesn't report its version version in any other way.
+This mode can be useful with protocols that just add fields at the end of the [message](../messages/messages.md) in the new version, but the protocol itself doesn't report its version in any other way.

 The default mode of the newly constructed **&lt;optional&gt;** field can be specified using **defaultMode** [property](../intro/properties.md).